-Driftwood Capital is an innovative hospitality ecosystem that encompasses best-in-class investment and management capabilities, refined over three decades.
+Driftwood Capital is an innovative investment business that we believe is built on the solid foundation of a most trusted name in hospitality.
 We’ve created a hospitality ecosystem to help make smart investments secured by sponsor capital.
-As professionals well versed in acquisitions, development, and lending, we source, underwrite, structure, and close investments across diverse markets and asset types, from name brands to boutique properties.
+As professionals well-versed in acquisitions, development, and lending, we source, underwrite, structure, and close investments across diverse markets and asset types, from name brands to boutique properties.
 We then bring our extensive experience in hotel management to each investment, seeking to add value and improve operations to deliver superior risk-adjusted returns in hospitality.

 Any distributions are expected to be paid from operating cash flow at the project GP's discretion, generally 30 days after the quarter closes.

-Driftwood Capital purchases cash-flowing hotels, land for development, or funds loans with its own capital before syndicating to accredited investors.
+Driftwood Capital purchases cash-flowing hotels, land for development, or funds loans before syndicating to accredited investors.
 In the case of acquisitions, Driftwood Capital generally engages its affiliated management company, Driftwood Hospitality Management, to help streamline operations and improve performance.
-The company typically maintains a minimum of 10% ownership in each deal.
+The company typically maintains an ownership stake in each deal.
 Based on historical performance, investors are expected to receive 7-10% annual returns and an XIRR in excess of 15%.

 A fundamental pillar of Driftwood Capital’s value proposition and success is an experienced Investor Relations team that seeks to deliver timely, accurate and transparent information to all investors.
 We have a dedicated, in-house Investor Relations team that is available to address current or potential investors’ questions or concerns.
 Additionally, investors are expected to receive quarterly reports on individual hotels’ operating and financial performance issued 30 days after the quarter closes.
 Finally, Driftwood Capital’s Investor Portal — investors.driftwoodcapital.com — further differentiates us from commercial real estate peers and provides investors 24/7 access to their investment from anywhere in the world via secure technology.
 The portal also houses encrypted access to open investments and tax documents.